peterforsling/StringEncryptor/Encryptor/Readme.txt

 	PasswordKeeper
 	Author: Peter Forsling
 	Version 1.0 - October 8, 2018
 	PasswordKeeper has a Password data member that is encrypted with a constant key.
 The class has one method called VerifyPassword and it works by running the Encryptor on the user given password, and checking if it is equal to the password data member.
-This is used
-	To ensure that only people who know the password can Encrypt/Decrypt.
+This is used to ensure that only people who know the password can Encrypt/Decrypt.

 Other Files Found in this Solution:
 Readme.txt - Provides information about the project.